Chouseishin Gransazer: Sazer Gorbion

 Makoto Sorimachi (反町 誠, Sorimachi Makoto), born November 3, 1979, is Sazer-Gorbion the leader of the Water Tribe.
-His past as a war photographer made him grow cautious and mistrusting of other tribes.
+His past as a war photographer made him grow cautious and mistrusting other tribes.
 Makoto makes his debut as a Sazer when Leviathan becomes endangered due to Radia's presence and motives and promptly saves Tarious from impending death.
 He refused to work in the big team for a while longer, and his generally high dedication to what he thinks is right is often, but not always, a blessing to the other Sazers.

 With his Knuckle Riser, Makoto transforms into Sazer Gorbion (セイザーゴルビオン, Seizā Gorubion), the water warrior under the sign of Scorpio.
 His armour is shaped after a shark in royal blue.
 Sazer-Gorbion's main weapon is the Blast Saw, a serrated broadsword.
 Its finishing attack is called "Death Storm", which calls forth a small tsunami.
 Sazer-Gorbion's second attack is known as "Aqua Slasher".

 Sazer Pisces

 Ai Uozumi (魚住 愛, Uozumi Ai), born February 26, 1986, is a nurse working at the same hospital as Akira.
 Right after their first encounter, Ai fell in love with him.
 Later that day, she and her long-time friend Tappei were attacked by Lucia, and Ai had to transform to protect herself.
 Just in time, she was saved by Akira (Sazer-Remls).
 Eventually she found out that Professor Wakui, her biological father, was kidnapped by Logia.
-Ai is the youngest GranSazer.

 With her Knuckle Riser, Ai transforms into Sazer Pisces (セイザーパイシーズ, Seizā Paishīzu), the water warrior under the sign of Pisces; her cyan armour is shaped after a whale.
 Sazer-Pisces' main weapon is the Aqua Blitz, a small gun.
 Its finishing attack is called "Blink Shot", which is a strong blast.